 - 6th Form Committee

-- School Newsletter

 - Sports teams

 - Fitness training

 - Peer mentoring

 - Academic mentoring

 - Charity work

 - Drama productions

 - School Band

 - School Ambassador roles

 - Opportunities for work related learning

-- Future Learn courses

 What is on offer?

 A Level reforms

 In 2017 the Department for Education and the exams regulator Ofqual changed A Levels.
 We summarise the main changes here.